zbray/notes/courses/BroCodeDSA/notes.md

 Queues are interfaces and we can't implement them directly, so we need to use a class that utilizes the Queue interface.

-Let's say we queue.offer a bunch of gpas that are not in any particular order.
+Let's say we queue.offer a bunch of gaps that are not in any particular order.
 As a LinkedList, queue.poll will provide us the list that they were inserted in.
 PriorityQueue will provide them in an ordered list.

 ## ArrayLists
 ArrayLists store elements in a contiguous memory location